Amish Visit-In-Person Tour – An Officially Designated Lancaster County Heritage Tour

 Stop 3: Amish Home Visit

-To conclude our evening, we travel scenic backroads to a distant farm in the countryside.
+To conclude our evening, we travel scenic back roads to a farm in the countryside.
 As we step inside the house, we find that friendly conversation awaits as we sit, chat, and visit the way the Amish do, talking informally without TVs, IPhones or computers.
 It comes as no surprise that strangers soon become friends.